What Are Facebook Lead Ads?

 Well, there you have it!

-If you haven’t tried out Facebook Lead Ads yet and if your business depends on leads, it’s well worth experimenting with as long as you’re aware of the pros/cons.
+If you haven’t tried out Facebook Lead Ads yet, and your business depends on leads, it’s well worth experimenting with it as long as you’re aware of the pros/cons.